mikepartelow/chesspy/README.md

 > It's time to brush up on my Python Best Practices.
 What better way than to develop a chess program?

 Standard Algebraic Notation (SAN) is a widely used, standardized chess move notation.
-This version of **chesspy** parses SAN to replay games.
-Once SAN parsing is covered by a full suite of unit tests, **chesspy** can expand into two-player, internet, and even one-player modes.
+This version of **chesspy** parses SAN to replay games. **chesspy** 1.0 will feature two-player head-to-head and internet modes.
 Fun!

 ## Focuses